heinrich10/authservice/README.md

 # How to run

+## REST API
 1. execute `npm install` to install dependencies
 2. execute `node index` to run the server, it will listen on port 6010

+## gRPC API
+1. execute `npm install` to install dependencies
+2. execute `INTERFACE=grpc node index` to run the server, it will listen to port 6010

 # How to run in docker

 1. build the project using `docker build -t authservice:latest .`
 2. once build is successful, execute `docker run -it -p 6010:6010 -d authservice:latest`
+3. to use the gRPC interface, add the line `ENV INTERFACE grpc` to the Dockerfile or use `docker run -it -e INTERFACE=grpc -p 6010:6010 -d authservice:latest`

 # Running the test